Gardens of Dumfries and Galloway (RHS Package)

 This morning after breakfast we visit Broughton House, a fascinating 18th Century house and garden which was home to E A Hornel from 1901 until his death in 1933.
 During his lifetime he had twice lived in Japan and his experience there influenced many of his paintings.
 The garden which runs down to the estuary of the Dee also shows the influence of his time in Japan and is always full of colour.

-After our visit to Broughton, we head into the nearby town of Kircudbright, a haven for artists, as paid testament to by its abundance of art galleries.
-We visit one such gallery and browse the work of local artists before stopping for a well-deserved pub lunch at the Selkirk Arms.
+After our visit to Broughton, we head into the nearby town of Kircudbright, where we stop for a well-deserved pub lunch at the Selkirk Arms.

 Following this we visit the gardens of the Threave Estate.
 The gardens have been largely created by students at the School of Horticulture which started here in 1960.
 Mature woodland of beech, conifers and oaks form the background to a large collection of shrub roses, sweeping mixed borders, dwarf heathers, peat and rock gardens, a walled kitchen garden and superbly maintained glasshouses.